Move-Out Cleaning Checklist: Get Your Full Security Deposit Back

 Kitchen Move-Out Checklist

-Oven interior: Remove racks, soak in degreaser.
-Scrub interior walls, ceiling, floor, and door glass until free of all grease and food residue.
-This is the single most-checked item during landlord inspections.
+- Oven interior — Remove racks, scrub until free of all grease and food residue.
+The single most-checked item during inspections.

-Range hood and filter: Degrease interior and exterior.
-Clean or replace filter.
+- Range hood and filter — Degrease interior and exterior.

-Sink and faucet: Scrub sink basin, clean faucet and handles, clear garbage disposal.
+- Sink and faucet — Scrub basin, clean faucet, clear garbage disposal.

-Countertops: Clean all surfaces, including behind and around appliance areas.
+- Countertops — Clean all surfaces including behind appliance areas.

-Cabinet interiors and exteriors: Wipe all shelves, drawers, and cabinet faces.
-Remove shelf liner if you installed it.
-Check for grease on upper cabinet fronts.
+- Cabinet interiors and exteriors — Wipe all shelves, drawers, cabinet faces.
+Remove shelf liner.

 Bathroom Move-Out Checklist

 Oregon note: Mold is the biggest bathroom issue in Oregon rentals.
-Landlords will deduct for visible mold, even if it developed due to the building's ventilation design.
-Clean it thoroughly.
+Landlords will deduct for visible mold.

-Toilet: Clean inside bowl (including under rim), exterior, base, behind toilet, bolt covers, and tank exterior.
+- Toilet — Clean inside bowl, exterior, base, behind, bolt covers, tank exterior.

-Sink and vanity: Scrub basin, faucet, handles, and vanity top.
-Clean cabinet interior and exterior.
+- Sink and vanity — Scrub basin, faucet, handles, vanity top, cabinet interior/exterior.

-Floor: Scrub floor, paying attention to behind the toilet and along edges.
+- Floor — Scrub floor, behind toilet, along edges.
 Clean baseboards.

-Walls: Wipe down walls around toilet and sink where splashes occur.
+- Walls — Wipe down around toilet and sink.

 Bedroom and Living Area Move-Out Checklist

-Carpet: Vacuum thoroughly, including along edges and in closets.
-If there are stains, consider professional carpet cleaning.
-Oregon landlords frequently deduct $100-$300 for carpet cleaning — having it done yourself and providing a receipt removes this deduction opportunity.
+- Carpet — Vacuum thoroughly including edges and closets.
+Consider professional carpet cleaning.
+Oregon landlords frequently deduct $100-$300 for carpet cleaning.

-Windows: Clean inside glass, sills, and tracks.
-In Oregon, window tracks are prime locations for mold and dead insects — clean them out thoroughly.
+- Windows — Clean glass, sills, and tracks.
+Oregon window tracks are prime for mold.

-Blinds or window coverings: Dust or wipe each slat.
-If you provided window coverings, remove them and patch any mounting holes.
+- Blinds or window coverings — Dust or wipe each slat.

 Additional Areas